Christ Died As Our Representative

 1 John 1:7 says “But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus his Son cleanses us from all sin”.
 If we do not walk in the light, the blood has no power, which shows that the blood of Christ is not the mystical thing portrayed by mainstream teaching, nor the automatic legally operative thing taught by some theories, such as the church doctrine of Original Sin which teaches that the guilt of Adam and Eve’s sin is passed on to all their posterity and is a debt that must be paid for and removed by Christ’s sacrifice.

-The sacrifice of Christ does not literally purify, or cleanse us from anything of itself or perform any transaction.
+The sacrifice of Christ does not literally atone, purify, wash, cleanse, cover, justify or redeem us from anything of itself or perform any transaction.
+This is metaphorical language.
 Instead, the shedding of Christ’s blood represents principles of God’s justice in the process of justifying those who believe in faith.
-It is not the shedding of blood or the sacrifice itself by which we are forgiven and delivered from mortality.
-Literally, it is God who forgives our sins and delivers us from mortality on the basis of our faith in the principles of his righteousness represented in Christ’s sacrifice.
+It is not the shedding of blood or the sacrifice itself by which we are forgiven and delivered from mortality, but God who applies the results of our faith.
+Literally, it is God who forgives our sins and will deliver us from mortality to immortality on the basis of our faith in the principles of his righteousness represented in Christ’s sacrifice.

 Literally, the blood of Christ was identical to our own blood, as expressed in Hebrews 2:14 "Since therefore the children share in flesh and blood, he himself likewise partook of the same things."
 Therefore, it could not bring any benefit to anyone of itself.
 The value of the blood does not lie in its literal properties or its shedding, but rather in its connection to something for which the shedding of blood serves as a symbolic expression.